mas6y6/CipherOS/plugins.md

 class: ExamplePlugin # This must match the class in the __init__.py file

-dependencies: # Put your dependencies here, and CipherOS will download them from PyPi automatically
+dependencies: # Put your dependencies here, and CipherOS will download them from PyPi automatically (You can insert the url if you want to download that)
 #  - requests
 ```